Menu

 ENGLISH

-English is the foundation stone of all learning.
+English is the foundation of all learning.
 Therefore, at St Lawrence, we believe that children must be able to communicate effectively in speech and writing and to listen with understanding.
-Above all, they must become enthusiastic, responsive and knowledgeable readers.
+In addition to this, they must become enthusiastic, responsive and knowledgeable readers.

 The English curriculum covers many areas including: